Cardiopulmonary resuscitation: Defibrillators

-The standard defibrillation device, prepared for a fast use out of the medical centres, is the automated external defibrillator (AED), a portable machine of small size (similar to a briefcase) that can be used by any user with no previous training.
-That machine produces recorded voice instructions that guide to the user along the defibrillation process.
-It also checks the victim's condition to apply automatically electric shocks at a correct level, if they are needed.
-Other models are semi-automatic and need that the user push a button before producing an electric shock.
+The standard defibrillation device, prepared for fast use out of the medical centers, is the automated external defibrillator (AED), a portable machine of small size (similar to a briefcase) that can be used by any user with no previous training.
+That machine produces recorded voice instructions that guide the user along the defibrillation process.
+It also checks the victim's condition to automatically apply electric shocks at the correct level, if they are needed.
+Other models are semi-automatic and require the user to push a button before an electric shock.

-The defibrillation process is simple, but there exist written instructions of defibrillators that explain it step-by-step.
+A defibrillator may ask for applying CPR maneuvers, so the patient would be placed lying in a face-up position.
+Additionally, the patient's head would be tilted back, except in the case of babies.

+Water and metals transmit the electric current.
+This depends on the amount of water, but it is convenient to avoid starting the defibrillation on a floor with puddles and to dry the wet areas of the patient before (fast, even with any cloth, if that is enough).
+It is not necessary to remove the patient's jewels or piercings, but it should be avoided placing the patches of the defibrillator directly on top of them.
+The patches with electrodes are put on the positions that appear at the right.
+In very small bodies: children between 1 and 8 years, and, in general, similar bodies up to 25 kg approximately, it is recommended the use of children's size patches with reduced electric doses.
+If that is not possible, sizes and doses for adults would be used, and, if the patches were too big, one would be placed on the chest and the other on the back (no matter which of them).

-There are several devices for improving CPR but, only defibrillators (as of 2010) have been found better than standard CPR for an out-of-hospital cardiac arrest.
+There are several devices for improving CPR, but only defibrillators (as of 2010) have been found better than standard CPR for an out-of-hospital cardiac arrest.

+When a defibrillator has been used, it should remain attached to the patient until emergency services arrive.

 Devices for timing CPR

 Timing devices can feature a metronome (an item carried by many ambulance crews) to assist the rescuer in achieving the correct rate.
-Some units can also give timing reminders for performing compressions, ventilating and changing operators.
+Some units can also give timing reminders for performing compressions, ventilating, and changing operators.